 Multipliers are a measure of an Industry's connection to the wider local economy by way of input purchases, payments of wages and taxes, and other transactions.
 Multipliers are the total production impact within the Study Area for every unit of direct production.
 Total production will vary depending on the method of inclusion (whether the Induced Effects are included or not).
-There are four (4) Multiplier View in IMPLAN: Output, Employment, Labor Income, and the components of Value Added: Employee Compensation, Proprietor Income, Other Property Income, and Tax on Production and Imports.
+In IMPLAN, one can find multipliers for Output, Employment, Labor Income, and Total Value Added, as well as for each of the components of Value Added: Employee Compensation, Proprietor Income, Other Property Income, and Tax on Production and Imports.

 The calculations for each type of Multiplier is as follows:

 Indirect Multiplier = (Indirect Effect) / (Direct Effect)

 Type I Multiplier = (Direct Effect + Indirect Effect) / (Direct Effect)